 The lion and dragon dance are not only looked upon as the skillful display of strength and artistry but as the discipline of mind and body.
 Externally, it enhances health and is used for self defense.
 It is also the cultivation of inner strength and self discipline to receive life’s challenges with grace and elegance.
 It represents a symbol of power and courage and has traditionally been denied to women.
 Gund Kwok gives Asian women the opportunity to cultivate and express these essential qualities as well as their connection to their cultures and traditions.

 Gund Kwok is a performing troupe of diverse Asian women of varying ages and occupations.
-Ten-week trial classes are offered to prospective members once or twice a year.
+Ten-week trial classes are offered to prospective members several times a year.
 Regular troupe members meet once a week to practice routines, refine techniques, increase strength and endurance, build community and teamwork and prepare for performances.
 Gund Kwok performs year-round at a variety of events and occasions, ranging from weddings, special functions, celebrations, to major festivals in and out of Massachusetts and has been featured in The Boston Globe, the Boston Herald, Boston Metro and local TV news stations.